 If a player reaches a dock on the central island, she may pick up a treasure of the appropriate color, adding it to her boat.
 In order to actually claim it as her own, however, she must sail safely back to her home port with it.
 If a treasure-laden ship runs into a whirlpool, its treasure will get flung off the boat into the water, where it is up for grabs for the first player to reach it.

 And that is essentially the whole game.
 As soon as a player successfully collects a treasure of each color, the game ends.

-I really wanted to like this game, but in practice, I found it to be entirely bland.
+I really wanted to like this game, but in practice, I found it to be frustrating, boring, and entirely un-fun.
 The components feel chintzy: teeny-tiny gemstones and flag pieces that would snap in half with the slightest bend.
 The game board itself tore the first time I tried to disassemble it.

 The buoys present the slightest semblance of strategy (I suppose), but the rules bizarrely mention that they can be used to bluff opponents about the location of a whirlpool.
 This is weird, because if someone’s boat falls into a whirlpool, everyone will know it, because they will see it happen; it’s not like the players have any secret information to bluff about.
 Thus, if a boat falls into a whirlpool and its owner places a buoy elsewhere, it will be immediately apparent that the buoy was falsely placed, essentially removing any notion of bluffing.